luiscoco/Azure_CLI/README.md

-# Azure_CLI
-How to install Azure CLI
+# How to install Azure CLI